Lyapunov-Regularized Reinforcement Learning for Power System Transient Stability: Conclusion

 \subsection{Performance Comparison}

 Under the same hyperparameters and RNN structure, we train the neural network controller with Lyapunov regularization (labeled as RNN-Lyapunov) and without Lyapunov regularization (labeled as RNN-w.o.-Lyapunov), respectively.
-The dynamics of the system with different controllers are illustrated in Fig.~\ref{fig:Dynamic_Behavior}.
-For RNN-Lyapunov in Fig.~\ref{fig:Dynamic_Behavior}(a), the largest frequency deviation varies in $[-0.015, 0.02]\,\text{Hz}$.
-By contrast, RNN-wo-Lyapunov in Fig.~\ref{fig:Dynamic_Behavior}(b) has larger frequency deviation that varies in $[-0.03, 0.02]\,\text{Hz}$ and cannot stabilize well.
+We test the effect of large deviation in initial operating points and sudden changes in topology.

+At time t=0, the system starts from some initial conditions that deviates from the equilibrium.
+At time t=6s, the lines between buses 1 and 39, and 2 and 3 are disconnected.
+The dynamics of the system under the controller obtained by RNN-Lyapunov, linear droop control and RNN-w.o.-Lyapunov are shown in Fig.~\ref{fig:Dynamic_Behavior_r1}.
+Both RNN-Lyapunov and linear droop control stablize the system, while RNN-w.o.-Lyapunov leads to divergence as shown in Fig.~\ref{fig:Dynamic_Behavior_r1}(c).
+Compared with dynamics of linear droop control in Fig.~\ref{fig:Dynamic_Behavior_r1}(b), RNN-Lyapunov in Fig.~\ref{fig:Dynamic_Behavior_r1}(a) achieve similar frequency deviation while using smaller control action.

+After losing two lines at time t=6s, the system experience frequency deviation of approximate 0.1 Hz and return to stable state within 2s for RNN-Lyapunov (Fig.~\ref{fig:Dynamic_Behavior_r1}(a)).
+Therefore, the proposed RNN-Lyapunov approach is robust to topology changes.
+In Appendix~\ref{app:warm start}, we also show that the existing weights for the old topology can serve as good initialization for training with the new topology.

 We further compare RNN-Lyapunov and RNN-w.o.-Lyapunov with the benchmark of linear droop control, where the droop coefficient is obtained by solving problem~\eqref{eq:Continuous_Optimization} using fmincon function of Matlab~\cite{cui2020}.
 Fig.~\ref{fig:Action} illustrates the control policy obtained from the three methods.
 Compared with linear droop control, the stacked-ReLU neural network learns a highly non-linear controller.
 The average cost normalized by the cost of linear droop control along episode is shown in Fig.~\ref{fig:Loss_plot}.
 Both RNN Lyapunov and RNN-w.o.-Lyapunov converge in approximate 150 episodes.
 After convergence, RNN-Lyapunov reduces the cost by approximate 19\% compared with linear droop control.
 The reduction is 5\% more than that of RNN-w.o.-Lyapunov.
 Therefore, the proposed method learns a non-linear stabilizing controller that performs better than traditional linear droop control.
+Additional numerical validation with power disturbance and larger test system can be found in Appendix~\ref{app:power disturbance} and Appendix~\ref{app:300-bus}, respectively.
+Computational time is also provided in Appendix~\ref{app:300-bus}.